rralbertoroman/rralbertoroman/README.md

 ## Qué bolá! 👋
 ![Python - 45 PRs](https://img.shields.io/badge/Python-45%20Merged%20PRs-blue?logo=python&logoColor=white) ![TypeScript - 5 PRs](https://img.shields.io/badge/TypeScript-5%20Merged%20PRs-yellow?logo=typescript&logoColor=white)

 My name is Alberto Román.
 I completed my B. Eng. in Automation Engineering at CUJAE in 2023.
-I currently work as a Full Stack Developer

- - 🔭 I’m currently working on AI solutions remotely at GSI as well as working on my own research about AI detection of retinal diseases.
+ - 💻 I’m currently working Full-Stack on AI solutions at GSI.
+ - 🔬 My research is about vision models for the diagnosis retinal diseases using fundus and OCT images.
- - 📫 How to reach me: You can DM me on LinkedIn and my email which you can find on my profile.
+ - 📫 How to reach me: You can **DM me on LinkedIn** and my **email** which you can find on my profile.
 You can also follow me on X but I do not post regularly.
-I speak Spanish, English, French and German **fluently**.
+I speak Spanish🇪🇸, English🇬🇧, French🇫🇷 and German🇩🇪 **fluently**.
 <!--
 **rralbertoroman/rralbertoroman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.